-Snow is in the forecast and the possibility of a snow day is very good.
-This will be the first snow day of the school year for our district and I’m trying to remember how we survive them.
+It’s a snow day!
+I’m trying to remember how we survive them.
 Early on, I used to think snow days would involve a nicely balanced day of peaceful baking, crafting and reading with occasional breaks to go frolic in the white stuff and build a picturesque snowman.
 I had this whole hazy vision of contentment.
 I don’t know what I was thinking.
 I’m not that kind of parent and, more importantly, my kids aren’t that kind of kids.

 Instead, I’ve learned to abandon any kind of vision or expectation and just go with what happens.
 I don’t know if it’s the excitement of the storm, joy over playing hooky from life, or friskiness from the chill, but snow days are different than usual days off.
 You have no control over this day.
 You will not accomplish any cleaning, organizing, reading and most certainly not any work.
 I usually don’t even get a chance to log into my work e-mail.
 I don’t care what happens in your house on a regular weekend.
 This is a snow day, it follows its own rules, and those rules are not your rules.